 A polyester fiber designed to move moisture away from the body and out onto the surface of the garment for quick evaporation.

 A natural fiber that grows in the seedpod of the cotton plant.
-Fibers are typically 1/2 inch to 2 inches long.
-The longest staple fibers-longer than 1 1/2 inch, including the Pima and Egyptian varieties-produce the highest quality cotton fabrics.
+Fibers are typically one-half to two inches long.
+The longest staple fibers, longer than one and one-half inch, including the Pima and Egyptian varieties, produce the highest quality cotton fabrics.

 - Cotton Lisle